Carrie Gillon: Hi, welcome to the Vocal Fries podcast. The podcast about linguistic discrimination.

 Nick Cage: Fuck off, for sure.
 Like, totally.

 Alex D’Arcy: And so, you get this perfect little microcosm of the ideology of a Valley Girl in one utterance, and it’s not in the script.
 He completely ad-libbed it.
 I love it.
 But they’re definitely a group who had “like” in the repertoire.
-And when I say that the caution here is actually every group had it in the repertoire at that time, but it was this resource that was available for identity creation and signaling.
+And when I say that the caution here is actually every group had it in the repertoire at that time, but it was this resource that was available for identity creation and signalling.
 And they definitely used it, but I mean, the Beats used it too.
 If you go back even further, Scooby Doo is based originally on a Beat character from a TV show, then the character was modified and turned into the surfer dude.
 And so, then you get Shaggy.

 Carrie Gillon: Wow.
 I didn’t know that.